myles2007/myles2007/README.md

 <p>
 <h5> My name is Myles Loffler </h5>

-I'm an experienced Software Engineer, Architect, and Manager with 11+ years of professional experience architecting, building, and maintaining cloud-based, enterprise, SaaS solutions for the Fintech industry.
+I'm a Senior Engineer, Architect, and Manager with 11+ years of professional experience architecting, building, and maintaining cloud-based enterprise SaaS solutions on the AWS Cloud with Python, JavaScript, MySQL, and more.

-I'm expert at solving complex problems, managing requirements, leading teams and in Python, JavaScript, MySQL, and the AWS Cloud.
+I'm an expert at solving complex problems, managing requirements, and leading geo-diverse teams.

 <p align=center> </p>